-Managing the Employment Relationship
+"Winckworth Sherwood's employment team is very strong and can cover all aspects of employment law.
+They are open and straightforward to deal with and give you all options, providing very practical advice."

+CHAMBERS 2023

-Winckworth Sherwood
+Winckworth Sherwood Employment Guide

-"Superb knowledge of the law combined with a real world savvy and robustness, a very good combination."

-LEGAL 500 2020

-Winckworth Sherwood Employment Guide This guide is the second of a three part series of our whistle-stop tour of UK employment law outlining some of the key concepts in UK employment law and what they mean practically for UK employers.
+This guide is the second of a three part series of our whistle-stop tour of UK employment law outlining some of the key concepts in UK employment law and what they mean practically for UK employers.
 We hope that growing businesses and multinational organisations setting up in the UK, in particular, will find our guides useful.

 This guide looks at the key employment protections that employees have in relation to equal pay, discrimination and whistleblowing, family friendly rights, how to manage grievance issues and our top tips for managing the employment relationship.
 The third part of our series focuses on ending the employment relationship.

 While we refer to the UK throughout this guide for ease, there are in fact different legal systems in the UK.
 This guide concerns English employment law.
 Please note that this guide is not a comprehensive summary of all legal requirements and guidance; rather it highlights some of the key legal areas UK employers should be aware of.
 Specific legal advice should be taken about particular circumstances.
-The information is correct as of September 2020.
+The information is correct as of May 2023.

 If you would like to discuss anything raised in this guide, our experienced employment team is here to help.
 Their contact details can be found at the end of this guide.

 For more information, please visit: wslaw.co.uk/employment.

+Key Employment Protections

+DISCRIMINATION

-Key Employment Protections DISCRIMINATION The Equality Act 2010 protects a wide range of individuals within the work sphere against discrimination due to a "protected characteristic" including employees, workers, job applicants and members of LLPs.
+The Equality Act 2010 protects a wide range of individuals within the work sphere against discrimination due to a "protected characteristic" including employees, workers, job applicants and members of LLPs.
 There is no length of service requirement for this type of claim.

 The protected characteristics are:

+Gender

+Race

+Re-Assignment

+Disability

+Outlined below are the main types of discrimination:

+DIRECT DISCRIMINATION

-Outlined below are the main types of discrimination: DIRECT DISCRIMINATION This occurs where because of a protected characteristic, the employer treats the employee less favourably than it treats or would treat others.
+This occurs where because of a protected characteristic, the employer treats the employee less favourably than it treats or would treat others.

 For example, where an employer decides not to offer a qualified applicant a position because he is disabled.

+INDIRECT DISCRIMINATION

-INDIRECT DISCRIMINATION This is concerned with acts, decisions or policies which are not intended to treat anyone less favourably, but which, in practice, have the effect of disadvantaging a group of people with a particular protected characteristic.
+This is concerned with acts, decisions or policies which are not intended to treat anyone less favourably, but which, in practice, have the effect of disadvantaging a group of people with a particular protected characteristic.
 Where such action disadvantages an individual with that characteristic, it will amount to indirect discrimination unless it can be objectively justified.

 For example, an employer's dress code which does not allow employees to wear hats or scarves in the office would indirectly discriminate against Sikh men or Muslim women who wear turbans or hijabs, unless this dress code can be objectively justified by the employer.

+VICTIMISATION

-VICTIMISATION This protects employees who do (or might do) "protected acts" such as bringing discrimination claims, complaining about harassment, or becoming involved in another employee's discrimination complaint.
+This protects employees who do (or might do) "protected acts" such as bringing discrimination claims, complaining about harassment, or becoming involved in another employee's discrimination complaint.

 For example, failing to promote an employee because she has made allegations of disability discrimination.

+HARASSMENT

-HARASSMENT An employer harasses an employee if it engages in unwanted conduct related to a relevant protected characteristic which has the purpose or effect of either: - Violating the employee's dignity; or - Creating an intimidating, hostile, degrading, humiliating or offensive environment for the employee.
+An employer harasses an employee if it engages in unwanted conduct related to a relevant protected characteristic which has the purpose or effect of either:

+- Violating the employee's dignity; or - Creating an intimidating, hostile, degrading, humiliating or offensive environment for the employee.

 For example, teasing an employee about his or her religious convictions.

 EMPLOYEES WITH DISABILITIES